THE DIANA PROJECT™

 The Diana Project™ engages in research activities, forums and scholarship focusing on women entrepreneurs and their growth.

-Given the vital importance of women entrepreneurs for wealth creation, innovation and economic advancement throughout the world, Diana International provides a platform for researchers to develop, conduct and share a global research agenda.
+Given the vital importance of women entrepreneurs for wealth creation, innovation and economic advancement throughout the world, the Diana International Research Conference provides a platform for researchers to develop, conduct and share a global research agenda.
+Brand new to the agenda in 2019, Babson College's Center for Women's Entrepreneurial Leadership is launching Impact Day, a global convening of the vital stakeholders who are dedicated to changing the landscape of financing women entrepreneurs.

 The Diana International Research Conference brings together more than 100 scholars worldwide, providing an annual forum to share global research dedicated to asking and answering questions about women entrepreneurs and how they grow their ventures.